 Throughout my childhood, I always felt I was creative and interested in the arts which I tried to follow after going to college.
 I started my freelance business after working in customer service and feeling I wasn’t living the life I wanted in terms of my career.
-Eventually, I moved to Brooklyn and began knocking on doors looking for work until I got my first project as a creative director.
+Eventually, I moved to Philadelphia and began knocking on doors looking for work until I got my first project as a creative director.

 How do you make money?

 I oversee many different projects and make sure the creative side of every project is completed in a way that is eye-catching and fits into the overall branding of my clients.
 Lots of my work is in the advertising industry where I often head up a team of people who are working towards a specific deadline and must all complete their individual’s projects on time.

 How long did it take for you to become profitable?

 I’ve been in Philadelphia for more than a decade and for around half that time life was a struggle as I built my customer base but now I am often offered more work than I can handle and have to turn down projects.
 As a freelancer, it is difficult to put a specific date on when I began to turn a profit but I believe it took around five years for me to feel comfortable in pursuing my career in a safe and secure way.

 When you were starting out, was there ever a time you doubted it would work?
 If so, how did you handle that?

 Of course, there were plenty of times when I worried I’d never get regular customers or panicked when the number of projects I was being offered arrived at a snail’s pace but I always had confidence in my abilities.
 I am a yoga enthusiast and use this as a form of meditation to clear out all the negative thoughts which can creep into my mind when I feel things aren’t going my way.

 How did you get your first customer?